-Backups are completing successfully, but SQL logs are not truncating.
+Backups are completing successfully, but Microsoft SQL Server logs are not truncating.

 Steps to resolve

-The truncating of logs is not something that the CFA has control over.
+The truncating of logs is not something that the Cloud Failover Appliance (CFA) has control over.

 The CFA tells the SQL server to back up certain directories or files and asks for that data.
 Log truncation is a function of the SQL engine itself.
 The CFA does not explicitly truncate (or not truncate) logs at any time.
 The rules governing truncation during backup should be followed normally, as expected.